wzizimba/seed-metering-simulation/README.md

  Where $$\lambda$$ represents the ground-wheel slip coefficient.

 ### 2. Ground Wheel Slip
-The variable is embedde in the mechanical tranmission model above
+The variable is embedded in the mechanical tranmission model above

 ### 3. Stochastic Monte Carlo Model
+To capture real-world disturbances, the model runs 10,000 trials.
+**Event Probabilities:**
+a) Single seed: 0.94;
+b) Empty cell: 0.04;
+c) Double pickup: 0.02;

+---

+## Experimental Validation
+The simulation was calibrated using experimental data collected at a constant foward speed of **4.0 km/h**.
+Results are recorded in 'data/experimental_data.csv'